 First, the difference between sprinklers, soaker hoses and drip systems.
 Sprinklers can be installed either above or underground, and water broadly with a sprinkler head.
 Sprinklers are better for lawn or large expanses of ground cover.
 A drip irrigation system allows the water to seep into the ground slowly, sending water directly to the root zone of each plant.
 You can run individual lines to each plant allowing for more direct watering without evaporation or waste.
 This also helps prevent widespread weeds, as there isn’t a wide area of water for them to grow.
 A soaker hose has many tiny holes in it and can be snaked back and forth within a planting bed.
 This is a simpler form of drip irrigation, but its better for vegetables or mass plantings than individual plants and trees.

 This first tutorial walks you through the basics of the easiest DIY watering solution, soaker hoses.
-This is a great primer on how to start with drip irrigation from ‘Rodale’s Organic Life‘.
+This is a great primer on how to build a drip irrigation system from ‘Rodale’s Organic Life‘.

 Wanda at ‘From House to Home‘ has a great post on how to install soaker hoses, and how to create a customized system.
 We love her drawings to show you how to figure out the layout for your yard ahead of time.
 Plus, she gives tips on how to connect more than one hose, shortening a hose, etc…

-If you want to water a larger area like lawn, but putting in an underground sprinkler system is out of your budget, try this simple DIY PVC sprinkler from ‘Crafty Blog Stalkier’.
+If you want to water a larger area like lawn, but putting in underground sprinklers is out of your budget, try this simple PVC DIY sprinkler from ‘Crafty Blog Stalker‘.
 It covers a much larger area than a store bought oscillating sprinkler, which means it cuts your time watering in half!

 If all you want is to make sure your oscillating sprinkler goes on and off regularly, then try this $32 irrigation system trick from ‘Wife in Progress‘.
 DIY sprinklers were never easier!

 Now if you are ready to get serious, (and save some serious cash!)
-‘Pretty Handy Girl’ is ready to teach us how to install your own sprinkler system!
-This is an underground system, and they do a great job of taking your through step by step with tons of photos.
+‘Pretty Handy Girl‘ is ready to teach us how to install your own sprinkler system!
+This is an underground system.
+They do a great job of taking your through step by step with tons of photos.